openshift/hypershift/docs/content/how-to/distribute-hosted-cluster-workloads.md

 - Pods for a Hosted Cluster prefer to be scheduled into control-plane Nodes.
 - Pods for a Hosted Cluster prefer to be scheduled into their own cluster Nodes.

-If the `ControllerAvailabilityPolicy` is `HighlyAvailable` Pods for each Deployment within a Hosted Cluster will prefer to be scheduled across different failure domains.
+If the `ControllerAvailabilityPolicy` is `HighlyAvailable` Pods for each Deployment within a Hosted Cluster will require to be scheduled across different failure domains by setting `topology.kubernetes.io/zone` as the topology key.